koushikram22/portfolio/README.md

 ### 👨‍💻 About This Portfolio

 <p align="left">
 This repository contains the source code for my personal portfolio website, showcasing my projects, technical skills, achievements, and experience as a Software Developer through a clean and modern interface.
-It highlights my work in full-stack development, AI-driven applications, and modern web technologies.
 </p>

 ---